 (ii) affects the proportional unit entitlement of any lot in the scheme, by the licensed valuer.

 [Regulation 12 amended in Gazette 28 Jun 1996 p.
-3060.]
+3060; 29 Dec 2006 p.
+5913.]

 13. Arrangement and presentation of plans etc.

 (1) The certificates, schedule of unit entitlement, directions, consents, instruments or documents required by the Act to accompany a plan must be presented, arranged or bound with the plan in the manner approved by the Registrar of Titles.